 An EIA and a marine license application was submitted in June 2016.
-The EIA and other supporting documents can be accessed via: http://www.gov.scot/Topics/marine/Licensing/marine/scoping/BrimsArray
+The EIA and other supporting documents can be accessed here.

-Unfortunately in July 2018, project partner OpenHydro’s parent company, Naval Energies, made the decision to liquidate OpenHydro.
+Unfortunately, in July 2018, project partner OpenHydro’s parent company, Naval Energies, made the decision to liquidate OpenHydro.
 There has been no final decision yet regarding the project site, which is almost fully consented from its initial application in 2016.
-There is the possibility that other developers may take on this project, however the current status of this remains unknown.

 Key Environmental Issues

 - Displacement of birds from vicinity of turbine;